Prahlada (scientist)

-Prahlada is an Indian missile scientist, former vice chancellor of Defence Institute of Advanced Technology and a former director of Defence Research and Development Laboratory, the largest of the Defence Research and Development Organization laboratories in India, known for his contributions to Indian space programme.
-He was honoured by the Government of India in 2015 with Padma Shri, the fourth highest Indian civilian award.
+Prahlada Rama Rao is an Indian aerospace engineer who served as the former director of Defence Research and Development Laboratory (DRDL), the largest of the Defence Research and Development Organization (DRDO) laboratories in India, known for his contributions to the Indian space programme.
+He was honoured by the Government of India in 2015 with the Padma Shri, the fourth-highest Indian civilian award.
+He was vice chancellor of the Defence Institute of Advanced Technology from 2011 to 2014.

-Biography
+Early life and education

-Prahlada was born on 5 February 1947 in Bangalore in Madras Presidency of British India.
-He graduated in mechanical engineering from University Visvesvaraya College of Engineering (UVCE) which is affiliated to Bangalore University in 1969 and obtained a master's degree in aeronautical engineering from the Indian Institute of Science, with rockets and missile systems as the major.
-He pursued his research at the Jawaharlal Nehru Technological University, Hyderabad from where he secured a doctoral degree (PhD).
-He started his career with the Government of India in 1971 and has served several space and defence organizations such as Vikram Sarabhai Space Centre (VSSC), Thiruvananthapuram and Aeronautical Development Establishment (ADE), Bengaluru before joining Defence Research and Development Laboratory (DRDL), Hyderabad as its director in 1997, a post he held till 2005.
+Prahlada was born on 5 February 1947 in Bangalore in the Princely state of Mysore of India.
+He graduated in mechanical engineering from University of Visvesvaraya College of Engineering which was affiliated with Bangalore University in 1969, and obtained a master's degree in aeronautical engineering from the Indian Institute of Science, with rockets and missile systems as his major.
+He pursued his research at the Jawaharlal Nehru Technological University, Hyderabad, where he earned a doctoral degree (PhD).

+Career

+He started his career with the Government of India in 1971 and has served several space and defence organizations such as Vikram Sarabhai Space Centre (VSSC) in Thiruvananthapuram and Aeronautical Development Establishment (ADE) in Bengaluru before joining the Defence Research and Development Laboratory (DRDL) in Hyderabad as its director in 1997, a post he held till 2005.
 During this period, he also served as the chairman of the Integrated Guided Missile Development Program (IGDMP).

 In 2005, Prahlada moved to DRDO headquarters as the Chief Controller Research and Development with the additional responsibility of the Chief Controller for Aeronautical Cluster of laboratories of the organization.

-He was appointed, in 2011, as the vice chancellor of Defence Institute of Advanced Technology, a deemed university based in Pune and run by the Ministry of Defence and served there till his superannuation in February 2015.
+He was appointed, in 2011, as vice chancellor of the Defence Institute of Advanced Technology, a deemed university based in Pune and run by the Ministry of Defence and served there until his superannuation in February 2015.
 He holds the post of an adjunct professor at the Indian Institute of Science at its Department of Aerospace and the Department of Management Studies.